edgexfoundry/device-sdk-go/README.md

   -s
   -skipVersionCheck
         Indicates the service should skip the Core Service's version compatibility check.
-  -n
-  --serviceName
+  -sk
+  --serviceKey
-        Overrides the service name, aka service key, to be used with Registry and/or Configuration Providers.
+        Overrides the service key used with Registry and/or Configuration Providers.
         If the name provided contains the text `<profile>`, this text will be replaced with the name of the profile used..
 ```

 Examples: